daniil/full-stack-js-docker-tutorial/README.md

   mysql_data:
 ```

-We should also update both `api-server` and `blog-ui` Dockerfiles to include environment variables.
+We should also update both `api-server` and `blog-ui` Dockerfiles to include environment variables (ensuring that they are provided via `.env` file or as parameters to `docker-compose`).

 For `api-server`: